varunnthakuur/dataprocessing/README.md

-Dataset source: Kaggle (House Prices - Advanced Regression Techniques)
+# Dataset source: Kaggle (House Prices - Advanced Regression Techniques)

  Load data in panda dataframe

-Assess the data set (rows x columns, dtypes, nulls or missing values) Mechanism to handle missing data  (use heat maps to the quick glance of your missing or null values) Fixing and removing missing or null
+ Assess the data set (rows x columns, dtypes, nulls or missing values)

+ Mechanism to handle missing data  (use heat maps to the quick glance of your missing or null values)

+ Fixing and removing missing or null

-# Ask domain specific questions
+ Ask domain specific questions

-# featureselection techniques
+ # featureselection techniques (in progress)